 Take a look at the list of genres below to get a sense of the most popular genres and which one your book may fit into.
 Click on the genre name to read more and help you decide whether that’s the one you’d like for your book!

 Mainstream fiction - Mainstream fiction is a generalized genre that encompasses many different types of fiction.
-Includes authors that are recognizable or the books are appealing across audiences.
+Includes authors that are recognizable or books that are appealing across broad audiences.

 Contemporary fiction - Contemporary fiction is, technically, any fiction of the time we are in.
 Believability is one of its cornerstones, meaning stories that attempt to recreate reality.